Business Development > Analysis > Investment Analysis

 Assessing Agricultural Processing Investment Opportunities

-When considering an investment in an agricultural processing business, focus your thoughts on the following six areas.
+When considering an investment in an agricultural processing business, focus your thoughts on the following eight areas.
 These are some of the major topics to investigate when considering a business investment.
 This should improve your odds of making a wise investment decision.